apurvanakade/latex-stylesheets/README.md

-Add this folder to $HOME/Library/texmf/tex/latex/local
+Add this folder to `../texmf/tex/latex/local`

+where `../texmf` is the output of the command

+`kpsewhich -var-value=TEXMFHOME`